kscnl1n/tacctut-vs/docs/How to Create a Virtual Environment.rst

 Next Steps
 ----------
 Once created, you can activate the virtual environment.
-Refer to the guide on :doc:`How to Activate a Virtual Environment <how_to_activate_virtual_environment>`.
+Refer to the guide on **fill this in with link**